Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Key Findings

-1. **Disease Trends:** Seasonal peaks were observed for Lyme disease.
-Gender disparities showed higher rates for vector-borne diseases in males and higher rates for certain infections like Chlamydia in females.
+1. **Disease Trends:** Seasonal increases in Lyme disease and gender disparities (e.g., higher rates of vector-borne diseases in males).
-2. **Geographical Hotspots:** Inyo and Kern counties were identified as significant hotspots, while San Francisco and Sacramento had lower incidence rates.
+2. **Geographical Hotspots:** Counties like Inyo and Kern emerged as disease hotspots.

-### Implications for Public Health
+### Implications

-The findings suggest targeted health interventions could be more effective if focused on identified hotspots and tailored to address gender disparities.
+The findings underscore the importance of targeted interventions in high-incidence regions and addressing gender-based health disparities.

 ### Limitations

-The analysis is limited to the diseases included in the dataset and California counties only.
-External factors like policy changes or healthcare access were not considered, and no predictive modeling was performed.
+The analysis was limited to available datasets and counties within California.
+External factors like policy changes and healthcare access were not considered.
+Predictive models were not explored.

 ---